 Times have changed.
-Although the U.S. Postal Service is still doing brisk business and is in no imminent danger of disappearing due to lack of interest, my own personal love affair with mail has faded.
+Although the U.S. Postal Service is still doing brisk business, my love affair with mail has faded.
 I still have lots of correspondents, but we communicate electronically.
 I receive and pay most of my bills online too.
-Photos, of course, go straight from my camera to a Web site or printer.
+Photos, of course, go straight from my phone or camera to my computer and/or the cloud.
 And the whole notion of “mail order” seems quaintly anachronistic, even though the mail carrier is sometimes the person who delivers the stuff I order online.
-Yes, I do still subscribe to some paper magazines and get the occasional check or letter in the mail, but for the most part, the spark is gone.
+Yes, I do still get the occasional check or letter in the mail, but for the most part, the spark is gone.

-The answer, surprisingly enough, is St. Paul, Minnesota.
-Or Atlanta.
-In these two cities, the U.S. Postal Service operates large facilities called Mail Recovery Centers (MRCs), as “dead letter offices” have been known officially since 1992.
-(Formerly, there was also an MRC here in San Francisco.)
-The Post Office established the first dead letter office in 1825; from then until 1917, all undeliverable mail was sent to a single, central location in Washington, D.C..
-But given the staggering number of such items—now on the order of 80 million per year—it made more sense to decentralize the effort somewhat.
+The answer, surprisingly enough, is Atlanta.
+There, the U.S. Postal Service operates a large facility called a Mail Recovery Center (MRC), as the “dead letter office” has been known officially since 1992.
+(Formerly, there were also MRCs in St. Paul, Minnesota and San Francisco.)
+The Post Office established the first dead letter office in 1825; from then until 1917, all undeliverable mail was sent to a single, central location in Washington, D.C.
+Then, for nearly a century, the operation was decentralized, but now the Atlanta facility handles all of the nation’s nearly 90 million undeliverable items per year.

 Bring Out Your Dead (Letters)

 Packages are a bit different: every one must be opened and inspected by hand.
 Again, postal workers look for an enclosed address or some other kind of clue—a name, a phone number, or anything they can use to discover the item’s rightful owner.
 If they do find the owner, which happens about a quarter of the time, they normally forward the item without charge.
-If not, the contents of the package are stored for at least 90 days, in case someone files a claim.
-Unclaimed items left longer than that are either given away to charities or sold at auction.
-At these auctions, which take place in either St. Paul or Atlanta every few weeks, bargain-hunters can bid on large lots of merchandise—the quantity is simply too great to auction each item individually.
-Income from the auctions pays for just a portion of the MRCs’ operating expenses, which are considerable: the facilities employ more than 200 full-time staff people in all.
+If not, the contents of the package are stored for 30–180 days, in case someone files a claim.
+Unclaimed items left longer than that are recycled, given away to charities, or sold at auction.
+At these auctions, which are held online periodically, bargain-hunters can bid on large lots of merchandise—the quantity is simply too great to auction each item individually.
+Income from the auctions pays for just a portion of the MRCs’ operating expenses, which are considerable.

-Although a great many of the items that arrive in MRCs are truly dead, the purpose of the facilities is in fact to resurrect as many as possible—they’re really undead letter offices.
+Although a great many of the items that arrive at the MRC are truly dead, the purpose of the facility is in fact to resurrect as many as possible—it’s really an undead letter office.
 MRC employees have found an astonishing variety of items—not only common items like books and CDs but jewelry, computers, live animals, drugs, guns, human remains, and everything else imaginable.
 And, from all accounts, they find it quite rewarding to reunite lost belongings with their owners.
-It sounds like the perfect job for someone who still loves getting surprises in the mail. —Joe Kissell
+It sounds like the perfect job for someone who still loves getting surprises in the mail.